blockexplore/blockchainParser/README.md

 # blockchainParser
 A python program that takes the Bitcoin blockchain data and makes it readable in a relational database.
 There is also a website branch which allows users to make basic queries.

+To use the parser, run: `py -2.7 parser.py blk00000.dat`
+Replace blk00000.dat with any other block file downloaded from the Bitcoin Core Wallet.

 ## Licence and Citations
 MIT License